 It's sad, but true.
-We always fight with the ones we love.
-We are imperfect people, and imperfect people screw up and get angry with one another.
+We sometimes fight with the ones we love.
+It is hard to live in community as we are all broken people.
+We are imperfect reflecting the brokenness of our fallen world.
+Imperfect people screw up and get angry with one another.
 As every newlywed couple learns sooner or later, no matter how much we love each other, we will have a conflict with those close to us.

 So it's not a matter of if we fight, but when we fight.